mavranyes/Steganography/README.txt

 store the altered photo, and an input ASCII text file to be encoded and embedded in the image file.
-Format for encryption: -e <original image name> <modified image name> [input ASCII text file name]
+Format for encryption: -e <original image name> <modified image name> [input ASCII text file name] Or formatted as: -e <original image name> [input ASCII text file name] In this second format, the inputted image is directly modified and no other files are created

 The second, decryption, takes in a modified image and extracts the ASCII text from it, outputting the plain text to a specified file or if one isn't provided, to the terminal